BenjaminStahr/distributed_systems_UCA_to_Google_Calendar/README.md

 # Distributed Systems Class Project

 This is a Python-based project developed for a distributed systems class during my bachelor's studies in Spain.
-The application simulates a distributed system where university classes are scraped from a server and saved into a Google Drive calendar.
+The application simulates a distributed system where university classes are scraped from a server and saved into Google Drive fetched from there and then saved into a specified Google Calendar.

 ## Setup